Dear Students, Prospective Students, and Community Members:

 David Wain Coon, Ed.D.

 David Wain Coon, Ed.D. became College of Marin’s 10th Superintendent/President in December 2010.
-Throughout his 30-year career in higher education, Dr. Coon has been recognized for his leadership locally, regionally and nationally.
-He came to Marin following five successful years as President of Evergreen Valley College in San Jose where he championed a richly diverse student body and was recognized for being an inclusive and collaborative leader.
+He came to Marin following five successful years as President of Evergreen Valley College in San Jose, where he championed a richly diverse student body and was recognized for being an inclusive and collaborative leader.
 Prior to Evergreen Valley College, Dr. Coon held several high-level administrative positions at various colleges in Washington State.

-During his tenure at College of Marin Dr. Coon has successfully presided over two facilities modernization programs in excess of $515 million, tackled a long history of acrimonious labor relations with a willingness to listen to all constituent groups and energized partnership opportunities with Marin County schools and nonprofits.
-Dr. Coon has had the unprecedented opportunity to hire a majority of full-time faculty across many disciplines at the College of Marin.
+During his tenure, Dr. Coon has led College of Marin through over a decade of significant transformation, including resolving a long history of acrimonious labor relations, presiding over two facilities modernization programs in excess of $515 million, energizing partnership opportunities with Marin County schools and nonprofits, and addressing the under-utilization of the Indian Valley Campus and the Bolinas Field Station.
+Dr. Coon has had the unprecedented opportunity to hire the vast majority of full-time faculty across many disciplines at the College of Marin.

-Dr. Coon earned a Bachelor of Arts degree in Communications and Public Relations from Central Washington University, a Master of Education degree in Student Personnel Administration from Western Washington University and a Doctor of Education degree in Educational Leadership with emphasis in Organization Development from Seattle University.
+Dr. Coon earned a Bachelor of Arts degree from Central Washington University, a Master of Education degree from Western Washington University, and a Doctor of Education degree in Educational Leadership with emphasis in Organization Development from Seattle University.